-Sparkle has one Open Call that runs continuously from Dec 2019 to Feb 2022.
-In this period there are five regular Cut-Off dates, which are the 30th of April 2020, 31st of Oct 2020, 30th of April 2021, 31st of Oct 2021 and 28th of Feb 2022.
+Sparkle has one Open Call that runs continuously from December 2019 to the end of September 2021.
+In this period there are regular application cut-off dates, September 2020, January 2021, May 2021 and September 2021.
 At these Cut-Off dates, received applications in the period since the previous Cut-Off date will be reviewed.